 Q: What was your process?

 You can programme the machine with icons or letters of the alphabet, something like code.
 And this appealed to me.
 The way I work in the studio is to have lots of pots boiling; lots of smaller projects, which then get assembled into larger things.
 So, I experimented with the machine to see if it was something I like and could find a use for, and it was.
 Then I refined my relationship to the tool, using it to embroider a series of aphorisms based on the science I was learning about in Mission Bay.
 Specifically, the ligand research that Brian Shoichet is doing in his lab.
 One sewn patch had “PROVOKE ITCH” embroidered repeatedly on it.
-They all use fabric offcuts – different colours and textures – which I then riff off compositionally to ‘draw’ with the sewing machine.
+They all use fabric offcuts – different colors and textures – which I then riff off compositionally to ‘draw’ with the sewing machine.

 Q: What was the hardest part of the process?